Ergodic properties of the Anzai skew-product for the noncommutative torus: ergodic properties of the anzai skew-product

-that is any invariant state $\om$ coincides with the trace $\t$. \end{proof} Collecting together Theorems \ref{thm:ergodic} and \ref{thm:uniquelyergodic}, we have the following \begin{cor} For an Anzai skew-product $\F_{\th,f}$ on $\ba_\a$, the following are equivalent: \begin{itemize} \item[(i)] the canonical trace $\t$ is ergodic for $\F_{\th,f}$, \item[(ii)] the equation $\big(g\circ R_{\th/2\pi}\big)f_n=g$ has no nonzero solution in $L^2(\bt,{\rm m})$ for each $n\in\bz\smallsetminus\{0\}$, \item[(iii)] the dynamical system $\big(\ba_\a, \F_{\th,f}\big)$ is uniquely ergodic. \end{itemize} \end{cor} $\square$ Concerning the minimality, we have the following \begin{cor} Suppose that $\big(\ba_\alpha, \F_{\th,f},\tau\big)$ is ergodic.
-Then $\big(\ba_\alpha, \F_{\th,f}\big)$ is minimal. \end{cor} \begin{proof} Since the canonical trace $\t$ is faithful, the assertion follows by \cite{LongoPel}, Corollary 2.6. \end{proof} It is worth pointing out that in the classical setting examples are known of Anzai skew-products which are minimal but nevertheless fail to be uniquely ergodic, see {\it e.g.} \cite{Fu, R} and the references therein.
+Concerning the minimality, we have the following \begin{cor} Suppose that $\big(\ba_\alpha, \F_{\th,f},\tau\big)$ is ergodic.
+Then $\big(\ba_\alpha, \F_{\th,f}\big)$ is minimal. \end{cor} \begin{proof} Since the canonical trace $\t$ is faithful, the assertion follows by \cite{LongoPel}, Corollary 2.6. \end{proof} It is worth pointing out that ,in the classical setting, examples are known of Anzai skew-products which are minimal but nevertheless fail to be uniquely ergodic, see {\it e.g.} \cite{Fu, R} and the references therein.
 To the best of our knowledge, examples of this sort have not yet been exhibited in the noncommutative setting.
 Therefore, we intend to return to this interesting point elsewhere.